We knew we’d love Koh Tao.

 So that was my day of pride.
 I managed to hold my head underwater for prolonged periods of time without freaking out, saw a ton of amazing coloured coral and fish, and climbed a mountain barefoot.

-And that evening, our final night in Koh Tao, we were off to see Sairee “properly” – with the infamous Koh Tao pub crawl. (anyone who has been to SE Asia recently will have seen the t shirts everywhere)
+That evening, our final night in Koh Tao, we were off to see Sairee “properly” – with the infamous Koh Tao pub crawl. (anyone who has been to SE Asia recently will have seen the shirts everywhere)

 It was a good evening, though I felt it was a little overpriced for what it was – 400 baht, and most of it probably paid for the shirt!
 The lady boy show required buying an expensive drink, and the included drinks were very light in alcohol.
 Our night was also massively busy (probably the post-Full Moon crowd again) so it was easy to talk to people but also easy to lose them within five minutes.
 I did, however, bump into a Scottish lad I met in Vietnam!